pauldegoes/secretary/README.md

 bundle exec rails server
 ```

-Visit `http://localhost:3000` and sign in with Google or GitHub.
+Visit `http://localhost:3000` and sign in with GitHub.

 ## Testing